inviqa/phpstan-magento1/README.md

 Currently it assumes Magento is installed in the public/ directory of the project root.
 Further work is needed in phpstan itself to allow more intellegence for extensions to be more customised whilst working with both phpstan/phpstan and phpstan/phpstan-shim.

-By default phpstan with this extension will test public/app/code/local only.

 ## Usage

 Add `phpstan.neon` to your Magento 1 project.